 I destroy and then I reconfigure.

-This exhibition will be the artist’s solo museum debut.
+Chiffon Thomas: The Cavernous will be the artist’s solo museum debut.
 Spanning embroidery, collage, sculpture, drawing, and installation, Chiffon Thomas examines the ruptures that exist where race, gender expression, and biography interconnect.
 Taking inspiration from artists David Hammons, Noah Purifoy, Faith Ringgold, Louise Nevelson, and Lee Bontecou, as well as a childhood steeped in religion, Thomas joins reclaimed materials recovered from abandoned colonial architecture—columns, windows, doorways, wooden spindles, and ceiling tin—with cast fragments of his body, split and fractured, in urethane and foam, as well as plaster and leather, sometimes combined with sections of the bible.
 Interrogating a legacy of colonialization and the Black diaspora in the US, Thomas interweaves materials resonant with personal and collective histories of trauma and repair as well as resilience and transformation.
-Thomas’ work oscillates between figuration and abstraction, underscoring society’s binary opposition as well their own transgender identity, finding agency and care within the fissures that exist in life.
+Thomas’ work oscillates between figuration and abstraction, underscoring society’s binary opposition, finding agency and care within the fissures that exist in life.

-Chiffon Thomas is curated by Amy Smith-Stewart, Chief Curator.
+Chiffon Thomas: The Cavernous is curated by Amy Smith-Stewart, Chief Curator.

-Significant support for the Chiffon Thomas exhibition is provided by Derek Fordjour and Michael Sherman and Carrie Tivador.
-Additional support is provided by Diana Bowes and Jim Torrey and Leslie and Michael Weissman.
-The catalogue for the Chiffon Thomas exhibition is supported by the Eric Diefenbach and James-Keith Brown Publications Fund.
+Major support for Chiffon Thomas: The Cavernous is provided by the National Endowment for the Arts.
+Significant support is provided by Derek Fordjour and Michael Sherman and Carrie Tivador.
+Additional support is provided by Diana Bowes and Jim Torrey, The Cowles Charitable Trust, and Leslie and Michael Weissman.
+The catalogue is supported by the Eric Diefenbach and James-Keith Brown Publications Fund.
 Production support is provided by the Diana Bowes and Jim Torrey Commissions Fund.

 Top image: Chiffon Thomas, Calumet, 2022.Courtesy of the artist.